 - Empowering youth identity and voice through digital, multimedia storytelling

 - Voices: articles and stories highlighting ethnic and cultural communities

 - Directory: listings of community resources, organizations and groups

-- Digitize: youth driven platform for collaborations, mutual engagement and creative expression
+- Digitize: a youth-driven platform for collaborations, mutual engagement, and creative expression

 EchoX: A site’s inspiration and aspiration